 The best place to start is to choose several approaches you might want to investigate and then have a consultation to discuss options based on a review of your estate plan.

 Each of the various types of charitable trust arrangements discussed in this article have their own unique characteristics and their own unique tax benefits under the income, estate and gift tax laws.
 The tax benefits also vary depending on the specific financial circumstances of the person making the gift or bequest, and the tax benefits also vary depending on when the gift or bequest is made.
-Charitable trusts are very popular with people who want to go beyond an annual gift check to a favorite charity or a simple bequest in a will or revocable trusts.
+Charitable trusts are very popular with people who want to go beyond an annual gift check to a favorite charity or a simple bequest in a will or revocable trust.